-"The Last Ascent" is more than a tribute to Lolita; it's a powerful indictment of the cruel and outdated practice of wildlife captivity.
+"Freedom’s Joy" is more than a tribute to a single Orca, it's a powerful indictment of the cruel and outdated practice of wildlife captivity.
 It serves as a stark reminder that concepts of ownership over wild animals inflict immeasurable pain and suffering upon the Earth and its creatures.
-Lolita's tragic death, mere days before her anticipated release, underscores the urgency of our message: we must no longer tolerate the capture, sale, and display of sentient beings in unnatural, restrictive environments.
+This painting seeks to underscores the urgency that we must no longer tolerate the capture, sale, and display of sentient beings in unnatural, restrictive environments.

 This artwork is a fervent call to action.
-Let Lolita's spirit ignite a movement to free all living beings held captive.
+Let the spirit of the painting ignite a movement to free all living beings held captive.
 We must not wait for illness and despair to claim more lives.
 The time for true freedom is now.

 Materials: Paper.
 Mixed media with oils.
 Dimensions: W: 34 x H 26 inches.

-"The Last Ascent" is more than a tribute to Lolita; it's a powerful indictment of the cruel and outdated practice of wildlife captivity.
+"Freedom’s Joy" is more than a tribute to a single Orca, it's a powerful indictment of the cruel and outdated practice of wildlife captivity.
 It serves as a stark reminder that concepts of ownership over wild animals inflict immeasurable pain and suffering upon the Earth and its creatures.
-Lolita's tragic death, mere days before her anticipated release, underscores the urgency of our message: we must no longer tolerate the capture, sale, and display of sentient beings in unnatural, restrictive environments.
+This painting seeks to underscores the urgency that we must no longer tolerate the capture, sale, and display of sentient beings in unnatural, restrictive environments.

 This artwork is a fervent call to action.
-Let Lolita's spirit ignite a movement to free all living beings held captive.
+Let the spirit of the painting ignite a movement to free all living beings held captive.
 We must not wait for illness and despair to claim more lives.
 The time for true freedom is now.

 Materials: Paper.
 Mixed media with oils.
 Dimensions: W: 34 x H 26 inches.